-Don Sullivan chose SU’s online Master of Legal Studies in Compliance and Risk Management to pivot his career.
+Don Sullivan chose Seattle U Law’s online Master of Legal Studies in Compliance and Risk Management to pivot his career.
 “I want to take something I know well–aviation,” he said, “and learn something new, so I can use my experience in a completely different way: working with drones and pilotless aircraft.”
 Advancing an aviation career in a whole different way.

 After three semesters in Seattle U Law’s Online Master of Legal Studies in Compliance and Risk Management program, Cynthia Scott landed a senior vice president position at a Seattle-area bank.

 “I would not have applied for or received this position without being in the Seattle U program,” says Scott.
 “This is a C-suite role.
 There were five levels of interviews, including with the board of directors, who I report to.”
 At each level of interviews, said Scott, everyone mentioned her participation in the master’s program.

 By affecting where we work, the pandemic has shifted the corporate compliance landscape.
 The move to an online or work-from-home model has disrupted corporate compliance processes and procedures for many businesses and organizations.
 However, at the same time, the remote work format has introduced new compliance challenges and potentially greater risk.
 To promote compliance and minimize risk, organizations must review and realign compliance policies to engage employees in remote environments.

 Risk has always been a part of business.
 Yet today, with globalization and an increasingly complex regulatory landscape, the stakes are higher than ever.
 As a result, the risk management job market is growing.
 Risk managers and compliance experts play a vital role in business success, both by helping to avoid threats and by identifying opportunities.